wdhdev/wdhdev/README.md

 # 👋 Hi, I'm William
-I am a full-stack developer with over 3 years of experience.
+Hi, I'm William.
+I am a self-taught, full-stack developer with over 3 years of experience.

 [Get redirected to a random project of mine.](https://random.wdh.gg)